fignja/Image-masks-augmentator-generator-for-keras.fit-and-comma10k/README.md

 # UNET MASKS AUGMENTATOR

-This project is good startup for NN architecture tests with [comma10k dataset](https://github.com/commaai/comma10k).
+This project (I suppose) is good startup for NN architecture/input images transforms tests with [comma10k dataset.](https://github.com/commaai/comma10k).
 ---
 Just put full imgs and mask folders here from it.
 And run <pre>NN.py</pre> to train any NN architecture you want.
 It contains Generator class with all required functions for training NN (augmentation, mask transform and labeling classes), and can visualize NN results on real car driving videos from dash cam.
 This class automatically rotates the images and their masks on the random angle, randomly horizontally flips them, the images can be cropped (randomly from different sides) and zoomed on the random/fixed size.

+I have only 4G of VRAM gtx1650 (thunck you mining) so can train only very simple models.
+Please try this code with more deep NNs.
+Simply change unet parameters.

 The full resolution images (874x1164) and their masks can be also automatically resized to any smaller resolution for keras.fit method.
 The resolution of masks can be proportionally smaller then corresponding input images for nn.